 - Ectropion: A common condition in which the lower eyelids droop or roll out.

 Diet and Nutrition

-A bullmastiff should be fed twice a day, with each meal being between 1 1/2 cups and 2 cups of dry dog food, depending on your pet's size and activity level.
+A Bullmastiff should be fed twice a day, with each meal consisting of 1 1/2 cups to 2 cups of dry dog food, depending on your pet's size and activity level.
 Always ensure your dog has access to fresh, clean water.
-Your dog's needs will change throughout its lifespan and you should discuss this with your veterinarian to develop the right feeding schedule, amount, type of food, and exercise.
+Your dog's needs will change throughout its lifespan, so it's a good idea to discuss their health with your veterinarian to develop the right feeding schedule, amount, type of food, and exercise routine.

-Feeding in two meals can help prevent the problem of bloating and stomach torsion (gastric dilatation-volvulus).
-When a dog gulps down his food or eats a large meal, it can lead to excessive gas production.
-In this breed, the stomach may then twist and cut off the blood supply.
-This becomes a medical emergency.
+Feeding your dog two meals can help prevent the problem of bloating and stomach torsion (gastric dilatation-volvulus).
+When a dog gulps down food or eats a large meal, it can lead to excessive gas production.
+In this breed, the stomach may then twist and cut off the blood supply, which becomes a medical emergency.

-Be sure you monitor your dog's weight and take action if you note he is putting on the pounds.
-Obesity can shorten your dog's lifespan and predispose him to more health conditions.
-Discuss this with your veterinarian.
+Additionally, make sure to monitor your dog's weight and take action if you notice any additional pounds creeping on.
+Obesity can shorten your dog's lifespan and predispose it to additional health conditions.

 More Dog Breeds and Further Research

 Before you decide whether a Bullmastiff is the right dog or you, be sure to do plenty of research.
 Talk to other Bullmastiff owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, check out: